juxor/afaq/markdown/append131.md

 circles:

 > _"Quite independently of these tendencies [of individualist anarchism] . . .
-the anti-state bourgeoisie (which is also anti-statist, being hostile to any social intervention on the part of the State to protect the victims of exploitation -- in the matter of working hours, hygienic working conditions and so on), and the greed of unlimited exploitation, had stirred up in England a certain agitation in favour of pseudo-individualism, an unrestrained exploitation.
-To this end, they enlisted the services of a mercenary pseudo- literature . . . which played with doctrinaire and fanatical ideas in order to project a species of 'individualism' that was absolutely sterile, and a species of 'non-interventionism' that would let a man die of hunger rather than offend his dignity."_ [Max Nettlau, **A Short History of Anarchism**, p.
+> the anti-state bourgeoisie (which is also anti-statist, being hostile to any
+> social intervention on the part of the State to protect the victims of
+> exploitation -- in the matter of working hours, hygienic working conditions
+> and so on), and the greed of unlimited exploitation, had stirred up in
+> England a certain agitation in favour of pseudo-individualism, an
+> unrestrained exploitation.
+To this end, they enlisted the services of a
+> mercenary pseudo-literature . . . which played with doctrinaire and
+> fanatical ideas in order to project a species of 'individualism' that was
+> absolutely sterile, and a species of 'non-interventionism' that would let a
+> man die of hunger rather than offend his dignity."_ [Max Nettlau, **A Short
+> History of Anarchism** , p.
 39]

 This perspective can be seen when Tucker denounced Herbert Spencer as a champion of the capitalistic class for his vocal attacks on social legislation